wazo-platform/wazo-test-helpers/contribs/docker/wazo-auth-mock/README.md

-xivo-auth mock
+# wazo-auth mock
-===

-This is the required files to build a docker image to be used as a xivo-auth mock for integration tests.
+This is the required files to build a docker image to be used as a wazo-auth mock for integration tests.

-Usage
+## Usage
----

-This mock exposes an interface similar to the official xivo-auth with a few exceptions.
+This mock exposes an interface similar to the official wazo-auth with a few exceptions.

 1. The only invalid username/password combination is "test" "foobar"
 2. The only username/password combination that will yield an invalid token is "test" "iddqd"